TylerLu/Huddle/README.md

    ![](Images/ms-teams-12.png)

-   Choose **Use an existing plan**, then select the plan which has the same name with the team.
+   Choose **Use an existing plan**, then select the plan which has the same name as the team.

 5. Click **Save**.